Skip to content

 Map<String, Integer> userMap = SimpleQuery.map(

-queryWrapper, // Query condition builder
+queryWrapper, // Query condition constructor

 User::getUsername, // Use username as the key